aliqadri786/skillup/README.md

 Students can:

-Enroll to free courses
+* Enroll to free courses
-Buy free courses
+* Buy free courses
-Rate Course
+* Rate Course
-Watch Lessons
+* Watch Lessons
-Comment on Lessons
+* Comment on Lessons
-Get certificate of completion when course is completed
+* Get certificate of completion when course is completed

 Teachers can:

-Create Courses
+* Create Courses
-Track his students
+* Track his students
-See course revenues and other stats
+* See course revenues and other stats

 Admin can:

-All above functioalities
+* Manage All above functioalities
-Manage Users
+* Manage Users
-Tracks App Activity
+* Tracks App Activity
-Sees Analytics
+* Sees Analytics

 Following gems are used: